Helen Mackenzie (swimmer)

 Helen Margaret Jean Richards (née Mackenzie; 20 April 1930 – 6 August 2018) was a New Zealand swimmer who represented her country at the 1950 Empire Games.

+Career

 Educated at St Cuthbert's College, Mackenzie won the 440 yards freestyle title, representing Auckland, at the New Zealand national swimming championships in 1950.
-She went on to represent New Zealand at the 1950 British Empire Games in Auckland in the same event.
+She also represented New Zealand at the 1950 British Empire Games in Auckland in the same event.
 She recorded a time of 5:47.6 to finish third in her heat and did not progress to the final.